User Guide

 Marking a deadline as done: mark

 Are you done with a pet’s deadline?
-You can use the mark
+You can use the mark command to mark the deadline as done.

 Pets that are already marked will not be highlighted.